St. John's Seminary (California): History

+Juan Camarillo Jr. donated 100 acre of land from his Rancho Calleguas on March 3, 1927, with the specific desire to have the land used for a seminary named for St. John the Evangelist.
+On January 14, 1938, John J. Cantwell announced the planned construction of the seminary.
 St. John's Seminary began teaching seminarians on September 12, 1939.
-Juan Camarillo, Jr. donated 100 acre of land from his Rancho Calleguas on March 3, 1927, with the specific desire to have the land used for a seminary named for St. John the Evangelist.
-On January 14, 1938, John J. Cantwell announced the planned construction of the seminary.
+The administration was entrusted to the Vincentian Fathers.
 The Association of Theological Schools in the United States and Canada first accredited St. John's in 1976; it had previously been accredited by the American Association of Theological Schools and the Western Association of Schools and Colleges.

 Beginning in 1961, St. John's granted bachelor's degrees through its subsidiary St. John's Seminary College.
 Following a 2002 report from a task force appointed by Roger Mahony, the Archdiocese of Los Angeles closed the undergraduate portion of the seminary.
 Only 12 seminarians graduated in 2002, and the Archdiocese chose to focus solely on graduate training.
 The task force also scheduled a 2005 review to see if St. John's should be entirely closed with Loyola Marymount University taking over the school's functions; this shutdown has not come to pass.
 The diocese agreed to sell most of the seminary's land, including the area used for undergraduate study, in 2004, for a price which was dependent on the sort of zoning approval the land would receive.
 The seminary now seeks to become self-sufficient rather than relying on the archdiocese's funding.
 Toward that end, they are seeking to have an area formerly used as an undergraduate campus developed into between 270 and 290 houses for people 55 and older.

 Library

 The campus of St. John's has two libraries: the Edward Laurence Doheny Memorial Library and the Carrie Estelle Doheny Memorial Library, named for an oil tycoon and his wife who were noted Roman Catholic philanthropists.
 The Edward L. Doheny Library, inspired by the Cathedral of Mexico City, houses the seminary's collection of theological books, periodicals, and audiovisual materials, as well as the Seminary Board Room and other meeting spaces.
 The Carrie E. Doheny Library was the library of the undergraduate program until it was discontinued in 2002; since then it has been used to house the seminary's philosophy books as well as offices and classroom space.

-For nearly half a century, the Edward L. Doheny Library also housed the collection of rare books and other treasures donated to the seminary by Carrie Estelle Doheny in 1940.
+For nearly half a century, the Edward L. Doheny Library also housed the collection of rare books and other treasures (including a Gutenberg Bible) donated to the seminary by Carrie Estelle Doheny in 1940.
+The Gutenberg's history and its path to and from the seminary is chronicled in "The Lost Gutenberg" by Margaret Leslie Davis (NY: TarcherPerigee, 2019).
 The collection was sold at auction in 1987 in order to fund the Doheny Endowment to support seminary functions.